JLuc/scribus-project-manager/README.md

 Some paragraph and character styles can be preserved as is.
 These "localy defined" styles should be named with a specific prefix or suffix.

 Example :
-- `slasync -s masterdoc chapter2` : updates defined styles
+- `slasync -sur spip.nets masterdoc chapter2` : updates defined styles
 - `slasync -ps masterdoc chapter2` : updates defined paragraph styles only
 - `slasync -c masterdoc chapter2` : updates defined colors
 - `-m` option : replaces masterpages    DOES NOT WORK : masterpage names are imported but not their definition